Car inspection Checklist

 We take our road tests very seriously, as it’s one of the best ways to identify any potential problems with a vehicle.

-Histroy check and ppsr report
+History check and ppsr

 To cap off your inspection, you’ll receive a full history check and PPSR report valued at $36.95.
 Our reports are connected to an official government registry which contains a database of registered cars in Australia and their rightful owner.
 It’s essential to get this report with your inspection because it verifies the car hasnt been stolen and the seller can legally hand over the deed of the car to you.